Fletcher's Ice Island: History

 After 47 months and 18 days of continuous operation, ARLIS II was evacuated in May 1965 by the icebreaker USCGC Edisto (WAGB-284).
 The station hosted 14 different research projects, including 337 personnel.
 Upon completion of major restoration of ARLIS II, a full occupation of T-3 by the Arctic Research Laboratory was initiated in September 1965.
 And by this time, the iceberg had completely circled the Beaufort Gyre.
 Meanwhile, while the ARLIS II and T-3 ice stations were occupied, the Arctic Research Laboratory established two temporary drift stations northeast of Barrow, primarily for scientific studies of telluric currents, geomagnetic variation, micropulsations, and aurora.
 ARLIS III was established on 10 February 1964 and was evacuated on 16 May 1964, while ARLIS IV operated between February and May 1965.
 The last attempt to resupply T-3 occurred during the Bering Sea Patrol of September to November 1967: participating ships were USCGC Glacier, CCGS John A. Macdonald, USCGC Staten Island and USCGC Northwind.
 The station remained active until 1 Oct 1974, and it was last visited in 1979.
 After being satellite-monitored for years, the iceberg eventually drifted through the Fram Strait in 1983.

+Rebuilding a wrecked Hercules aircraft in 1973

+In 1973, Alaska International Air, an Alaskan freight airline, contracted to resupply Fletcher's Ice Island with Lockheed L-100 Hercules aircraft.
+One such flight landed on the runway in February 1973 only to hit ice ridges (not visible from the air), which caused severe damage to the aircraft, including ripping off its wings.
+The aircraft was deemed a write-off.
+The airline bought back the wreckage from the insurance company for parts, but its maintenance personnel determined it could be reconstructed, outside, on top of an iceberg, in the middle of the Arctic Ocean.
+For six months ending November 1973, a team of mechanics rebuilt the aircraft, including replacing the entire wing (a replacement wing was flown in on another Hercules).
+The top of the iceberg partially melted during the summer, mechanics wore waders in ice-cold water, and during that time, since the runway was out of action, could only be resupplied by air drop.
+By November, temperatures were down to 40 below, or worse.
+But at the end of November, the aircraft was flown out in stages back to Alaska, and ultimately returned to service.